5aola/Virtual-Analogue-Compressor-Modelling/README.md

     - conditioning: FILM
 4. Optimize models
 5. Improve Loss function
+    - RDC
+    - FRAC
+    - Spectral Flatness
-6. Evaluate on bigger datasets and compare with other models
+7. Evaluate on bigger datasets and compare with other models